niksat3/General-Purpose-GA--Genetic-Algorithm--and-WOA--Whale-Optimization-Algorithm--Library-using-CUDA-C--/README.md

 Requirements
 ------------
-1. NVIDIA Graphics Card that is listed in CUDA Capable Hardware (See https://developer.nvidia.com/cuda-gpus) .
+1. NVIDIA Graphics Card that is listed in CUDA Capable Hardware (See [CUDA Enabled Products](https://developer.nvidia.com/cuda-gpus)).
 2. CUDA Toolkit 9.0 or more.
 3. Visual Studio 2015 or more with C++.